The Prince is a 16th century classic of political strategy, power, and effective governance.

 We need good people that know how to be ruthless instead.
 We need good people who take the power and then go back to being good.

-Imagine if the Bernie Sanders of the world had known how to win.
-Imagine if the Assad of the world had met with a good natured, but equally ruthless and more Machiavellian foe.
+Imagine if the Assad of the world had met with a good-natured, but equally ruthless and more Machiavellian foe.

-Imagine if the Hitlers of the past and of the future will always meed good natured, but equally ruthless and more Machiavellian foes.
+Imagine if the Hitlers of the past and of the future will always need good-natured, but equally ruthless and more Machiavellian foes.

 Now you see where I’m going: we need good people equipped with the same weapons of the bad people!